 Arbitrations frequently concern international disputes.
 In a typical case, the claimant makes an investment in an asset in another country.
 Different parts of the damages calculation might involve the currency of the country where the investment is made, as well as the investor’s home currency or an internationally used currency, such as the US dollar.
 Issues arise concerning the interest rates or cost of capital to be used for amounts denominated in the different currencies.
 There is standard way to handle these issues, known as the principle of uncovered interest parity (UIP).
 UIP requires that the expected exchange rate at future dates depreciates or appreciates to offset the differential in interest rates.
 For example, if interest rates in US dollars are 1 per cent and in Swiss francs are 0.25 per cent, then the US dollar should be expected to depreciate against the Swiss franc at a rate of (approximately) 0.75 per cent annually.
 If UIP is applied, calculations carried out in either currency will reach the same result.

 However, although cross-currency considerations very often arise in damages calculations, they arise less often in that part of the calculation that relates to pre-award interest.
-Typically, damages at the time of the bad act are assessed in one currency, they will be paid in that currency, and the pre-judgment interest rate used to bring this amount up to the date of the award (or the date of payment) is derived from market interest rates on that currency.
-Cross-currency considerations can arise Total interest paid with different interest ratin some situations, however.
+Typically, damages at the time of the bad act are assessed in one currency, they will be paid in that currency and the prejudgment interest rate used to bring this amount up to the date of the award (or the date of payment) is derived from market interest rates on that currency.
+Cross-currency considerations can arise in some situations, however.
 For example, if a tribunal decides to use the respondent’s borrowing cost for pre-award interest to be applied to a US-dollar damages figure, it needs to check this is an interest rate applicable to US-dollar borrowing or to convert it to US dollars using UIP.